 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Monster Beverage Corp.
 Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how MNST stock compares to 2,000+ US-based stocks, and to peers in the Consumer Non-Durables sector and Beverages: Non-Alcoholic industry.
+We show how MNST stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Soft Drink Manufacturing industry.